-There are always opportunities to incorporate/ bundle active transportation facilities in lifecycle road renewal/ retrofit projects, where the replacement of underground infrastructure triggers the teardown of the existing road surface.
-A comprehensive review of major road corridors in Almonte was completed to determine where separated cycling facilities should be added or enhanced to improve safety and comfort of cyclists.
+There are always opportunities to bundle active transportation facilities in lifecycle road renewal/ retrofit projects, where the replacement of underground infrastructure triggers the teardown of the existing road surface.
+A comprehensive review of major road corridors in Almonte was completed to determine where facilities should be added or enhanced to improve safety and comfort of cyclists.
 This process is documented in detail within the Road Network Strategy (Section 4.0).
 The approach and methodology supporting this process were based on the "complete streets" philosophy (Section 4.2), where an equity lens is applied when considering the different elements within the road corridor, specifically the needs of all road users and particularly the most vulnerable.
+A summary of recommended interim cycling measures is provided in Table 14.
+A detailed list of all recommended retrofit projects is provided in Table 27.